Joecstarr/thesis/sections/tabulation/initial_dataset/montesinos.md

 can be broken down into two steps:

 1. Generate all stencils
-2. Fill in the stencils with all rational tangles whose fraction is in the unit interval (plus an integral tangle in the rightmost position).
+2. Fill in the stencils with all rational tangles of the appropriate crossing number whose fraction is in the unit interval (plus an integral tangle in the rightmost position)

 For the first step, we require a mechanism for breaking an integer into all possible combinations where the parts sum to the integer.
 Luckily, we have